jsonyeung/nba-tech-challenge/README.md

 These mocks are stored in the `app/mock` folder.
 For this exercise there will be no need to touch this folder.

+To lint your code, run `npx ng lint --fix`

 ## Challenges:

 1. Improve the page to provide the city & division of the teams.